-Sedated patients are conscious, can breathe on their own, and simply be able to respond to a question.
+Sedated patients are conscious, can breathe on their own, and are able to respond to a question.
 Remember, you are NOT asleep for Conscious Sedation Dentistry.
 A dentist is required to receive two days of additional training when administering pills orally.
 Intravenous (IV) Sedation requires at least 60 hours of training or a dentist can be trained as part of a residency program.

-The methods of sedation can be achieved by
+The methods of sedation can be achieved by:

-1. Administrating oral medications.
+- Administrating oral medications.

-2. Intravenous medications
+- Intravenous medications

-3. Nitrous Oxide “laughing gas”
+- Nitrous Oxide “laughing gas”

 Using the lightest level of sedation is minimal sedation.
 It involves a mild sedative, such as a Valium-like medication or Nitrous Oxide (laughing gas.)
 This kind of sedation requires no additional training for the dentist.

-When you come in for your appointment Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which level is best for you.
+When you come in for your appointment Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which level is best for you.

-Who Can Benefit From Sleep Dentistry and Sedation Dentistry?
+Who Benefits From Conscious Sedation Dentistry?